iLiuChang/LCInfiniteScrollView/README.md

 # License

-YYImage is provided under the MIT license.
+LCInfiniteScrollViewis provided under the MIT license.
 See LICENSE file for details.